Meihua35/Autumn-Begonia-Sources/README.md

 -  Deng Tongli - Research on the Admiralty in the early Republic of China (1912-1919)<br />
 -  Wu Yongyun - The Guangxi Comrades' Association for the Reform of Guangxi and the Guangxi Militia Uprising  <br />
 -  Deng Hanxiang - What I know about Yuan Zuming's Assassination 袁祖铭被刺见闻 (primary) <br />
+# Hunan Province Sources
+- Various Authors - Changde Historical Materials Vol 2<br />
+- Hao Tianhao - Wu Peifu Withdrew the Defense Army and Zhang Jingyao's Reaction in 1920<br />
+- Hao Tianhao - Zhang Jingyao and Yuxiang Bank <br />
+- Jiang Xilong - Cohort Study of Hunan Merchants during the reign of Zhang Jingyao<br />
+- Wei Changhong - On The Life of Yang Zuanxu<br />
+- Xu Lianchu - The May Fourth Movement in Hunan<br />
+- He Wenping - On The Death of Zhou Zefan <br />

 ##   Article/Book Links<br />
 - http://www.guoxue123.com/xiaosuo/0000/mg/index.htm - Romance of the RoC (Historical fiction I think but I dont know which parts are ahistorical)<br />